Free Sewing & Craft Projects, Learn to Sew, Guidelines Articles, Charitable Projects, Bridal, Kids & More

 7. Attach a "handle" to the top using ribbon with decorative beads or buttons, a ready made tassel, or make a loop with the left over boning scraps.
 Use your imagination!

-Barbara Jonesm Educational Consultant for Brother International
+Barbara Jones, Educational Consultant

 7/06